US Silver Dollars

 From the Coinage Act of 1792 to the Last Peace Dollar

 Their successors — the Seated Liberty dollars of 1840–1873, the Morgan dollars of 1878–1921, and the Peace dollars of 1921–1935 — built on that foundation across nearly a century of American expansion, industrialization, and global conflict.
-The Morgan dollar became the most famous of all U.S. silver dollars, widely used across the American West and minted in massive quantities at five facilities.
+The Morgan dollar became the most famous of all US silver dollars, widely used across the American West and minted in massive quantities at five facilities.
 Its successor, the Peace dollar, commemorated the armistice ending World War I with a bold Art Deco design that remains one of the most artistically admired in American numismatic history.
-Together, these series define what collectors mean when they speak of classic American silver.

 The U.S. Mint Facilities Behind Every Dollar